 “I am eager to soothe my own raging beast by having a civil conversation with three governors who know the importance of respect and bipartisanship even as we may disagree about the president,” Granholm, a Democrat, said to a panel that included fellow Democrat Blanchard and Republicans Snyder and Engler.

 The event was organized by the Michigan Civility Coalition, a group that includes Michiganders for Civic Resilience, the Oakland University Center for Civic Engagement, the Democracy Defense Project, and the Mackinac Center.
-In another nod to bipartisan control of government, the event received support from the Carter Center and the Gerald R. Ford Presidential Foundation, organizations named for two presidents who waged a bitter campaign in the 1976 election, which took place in the wake of the toppling of the historically popular Nixon adminstration in the Watergate affair.
+In another nod to bipartisan control of government, the event received support from the Carter Center and the Gerald R. Ford Presidential Foundation, organizations named for two presidents who waged a bitter campaign in the 1976 election, which took place in the wake of the toppling of the historically popular Nixon administration in the Watergate affair.

 Permission to reprint this blog post in whole or in part is hereby granted, provided that the author (or authors) and the Mackinac Center for Public Policy are properly cited.